CLASS: Processing SUBCLASS: Standard or Micro

 Physical security requirements are quite detailed.
 The site perimeter must be clearly defined by a fence or building envelope.
 The footprint of any buildings must also be identified, along with the location of all storage areas.
 Any areas, including buildings, not used exclusively by the applicant or that are used to conduct unrelated activities must be outside the proposed site perimeter.

 A site evidence package, comprised of a guided video tour of the full site (indoors and outdoors) and highlighting the site perimeter, photographic overview of the perimeter, and all storage areas must be submitted.
-Additional information detailing physical barriers and site design, visual monitoring and intrusion detection measures, restricted access and logs, monitoring and response plans are part of the application package.
-This will include details on the types, specification and location of surveillance cameras and access control devices (e.g., proximity card readers and electric door strikes), as well as a description of how authorized personnel will be provided access.
+The application package includes additional information detailing physical barriers and site design, visual monitoring and intrusion detection measures, restricted access and logs, monitoring and response plans.
+This will include details on the types, specifications and locations of surveillance cameras and access control devices (e.g., proximity card readers and electric door strikes), as well as how authorized personnel will be provided access.

 A Good Production Practices (GPP) report is another important requirement for this licence class.
-The report must describe how and where cannabis and anything used as an ingredient will be stored including storage conditions (temperature, humidity).
+The report must describe how and where cannabis and anything used as an ingredient will be stored, including storage conditions (temperature, humidity).
 The storage procedure must be fully disclosed, e.g., for in-process, bulk storage, containers, samples and materials awaiting destruction.
-A building description detailing surfaces, filtration and ventilation systems, air exchanges, water supply, lighting, sanitation, cleaning/maintenance and other aspects is part of the report.
+The report includes a building description detailing surfaces, filtration and ventilation systems, air exchanges, water supply, lighting, sanitation, cleaning/maintenance and other aspects.
 Visual evidence must also be submitted, including guided video tours and photographs of the site to highlight GPP features of the building and operational areas.
 Finally, a GPP attestation is completed to round out the report.

 Applicants must also file a key investor report, which is required if the entity’s shares are not publicly traded.

 Cannabinoid extraction by supercritical carbon dioxide requires a processing licence.